legends2k/blog/content/note/arch_install.md

 mount /dev/nvme0n1p1 /mnt/boot/efi
 {{< /highlight >}}

-`genfstab` is a Arch script that setups up `/etc/fstab` as per the current mounts; it would later detect mounted file systems and swap space.
-Since we're on a UEFI + GPT boot scheme, mount the EFI partition too for `genfstab` and `os-prober` to pick up Windows for GRUB to list Windows too.
+`genfstab` is a Arch script that setups up `/etc/fstab` as per the current mounted file systems and swap space.
+Since we're on a UEFI + GPT boot scheme, mount the EFI partition too for `genfstab` and GRUB2 (`os-prober`) to pick up Windows.
 This is the same partition as used by Windows for booting, mounted as `/mnt/boot/efi`.
 Same goes for other Windows partitions that needs to be listed in `fstab` for auto-mounting in the new OS.
 Otherwise it has to be [done manually](https://wiki.archlinux.org/index.php/Fstab) with Emacs and `lsblk -f` or `blkid`.

 #### Reserved Space